 Why we need a strategic approach

-The potential benefits of these innovations won’t necessarily be realised by just adopting them without a vision of how we can harness them for the kind of cities we want to see.
-For example, making the most of electrification could require charging to be provided for freight vehicles to allow for clean last-mile delivery.
-Similarly, autonomous vehicles could have a use as public transport on defined routes in segregated lanes, but the policy framework needs to have these kinds of sustainable aims at its core.
+The potential benefits of density and technological changes won’t necessarily be realised by just adopting them without a vision of how we can harness them for the kind of cities we want to see.